This post may contain affiliate links from which i can earn a commission

 On top of the extra cortisol lack of sleep can reduce the hormone which tells us when we are full, so, we crave high-calorie foods which are high in sugar and processed carbs.

-On top of all that who on this earth feels like exercising when they are tired.
+And, who on this earth feels like exercising when they are tired.

 It all becomes a vicious circle with only one winner, the clothes manufacturers because you’re going to need some new jeans.

-Stress and belly fat
+Stress and weight loss

 If you find you are often stressed it is a good idea to practice mindfulness.